junaidulhassan/My-All-Kaggle-Jupyter-Notebooks/README.md

 All Notebooks are created from open-source datasets.

-You can access datasets from Kaggle as it mention in description of notebook.
+You can access datasets from Kaggle as mentioned in the notebook's description.